 MP for Mid Cheshire

-Andrew Cooper is a Labour (Co-op) MP for Mid Cheshire, elected in July 2024.
-He currently serves on the Housing, Communities and Local Government Committee (since 2025-10-27) and on the Cyber Security and Resilience (Network and Information Systems) Bill committee (since 2026-01-21), with a previous role on the English Devolution and Community Empowerment Bill committee (2025-09-15 to 2025-10-28).
-His parliamentary work focuses on housing policy, local government and cyber security issues.
+Andrew Cooper is the Labour (Co-op) MP for Mid Cheshire, elected in July 2024.
+He serves on several parliamentary committees including the Cyber Security and Resilience (Network and Information Systems) Bill committee and the Housing, Communities and Local Government Committee, and he previously sat on the English Devolution and Community Empowerment Bill committee.
+His parliamentary work focuses on security, housing and local government matters.

 Generated 21 February 2026